mbogden/galaxyJSPAM/notes.md

 ## Matt's To-Do

-- Write program to add human_score to info.txt in all 66,000 models
+- Write program to add human_score to info.txt in all 66,000 models on babbage

-- Preperation
-  - Create a program that prepares the directory with all needed information in the info.txt file
-  - Reads Galaxy Zoo files...
-	- Models w/ scores
-	- Target information
-  - Creates
-	- Directory with proper name/parents
-	- Info.txt
-	  - Sdss #
-	  - run #
-	  - generation ?
-	  - target image location?
-	  - model_data
-	  - unique_name ?
-	- Get Target Image info
-	  - Location
-	  - center pixel loations
-	  - brightness differences
-	  - galaxy brightnesses
-	- Get Image Vis Info?

 - SPAM
-  - Add humanScore to info.txt for all files
   - remove # of particles from info.txt
   - add # particles in particle file name